 Hey, the trip starts in less than 3 weeks for me!

-At this point, I am going to be disappointed if we do not see a perfect game on our trip, either the regular or the umpire-ruined variety.
+At this point, for sale I am going to be disappointed if we do not see a perfect game on our trip, patient either the regular or the umpire-ruined variety.
 (But, of course, I hope it is not by a Twins pitcher against the Rays.)

 This is what I was alluding to with the previous post.
 Finally, after 6 years, Levi and I are doing another proper baseball road trip.
 For reasons of busy-ness and other facets of